Lady Capulet

 Key Takeaways

-• A Mother in Name Only: Lady Capulet's maternal role has been almost entirely transferred to the Nurse, leaving her relationship with Juliet formal, distant, and rhetorically ornamented rather than emotionally intimate.
+- A Mother in Name Only: Lady Capulet's maternal role has been almost entirely handed to the Nurse.
+Her bond with Juliet is formal, distant, and dressed in elegant language rather than real warmth.

-• Loyal to the Bloodline, Not the Bond: Her fiercest loyalties are to family lineage — her brother's son, her husband's authority — rather than to her own daughter, exposing the limits of her motherhood when tested.
+- Loyal to the Bloodline, Not the Bond: Her fiercest loyalties run to family line, not to her own daughter.
+When tested, the limits of her motherhood become clear.

-• The Architect of an Unintended Tragedy: By plotting Romeo's poisoning and pressing the marriage to Paris, she sets in motion the chain of events that destroys her own child without ever knowing why.
+- The Architect of an Unintended Tragedy: She plots Romeo's poisoning and presses the marriage to Paris, helping destroy her own child.
+She never knows why.

-• The Withdrawal That Damns: Her refusal to defend Juliet against her husband's rage is the single most consequential failure of an adult in the play; it is the moment Juliet realises she is alone.
+- The Withdrawal That Damns: Her refusal to defend Juliet against her husband's rage is the most damaging adult failure in the play.
+It is the moment Juliet realises she is alone.

 Study Questions and Analysis